* Barclays needs to raise 12.8 bln stg, taps investors for 5.8 bln

-In one of the few bright spots for European banking on Tuesday, UBS said it would buy back a fund set up to purge it of toxic assets during the financial crisis.
-This drew a line under its humiliating state bailout in 2008, boosting its capital and raising the prospect of an early increase in dividends.
+In one of the few bright spots for European banking on Tuesday, UBS said it would buy back a fund set up to purge it of toxic assets during the financial crisis, drawing a line under its humiliating state bailout in 2008, boosting its capital and raising the prospect of an early increase in dividends.

 UBS beat second quarter profit forecasts despite paying a $885 million fine to settle a lawsuit with the U.S. housing regulator over its role in the sale of mortgage-based securities.

-Leaving aside the litigation charge, Deutsche's investment bank underperformed U.S. rivals such as Goldman Sachs and Morgan Stanley.
-Revenues from its investment bank rose 9 percent, compared with double-digit gains on Wall Street.
+Leaving aside the litigation charge, Deutsche Bank's core investment bank underperformed U.S. rivals such as Goldman Sachs and Morgan Stanley.
+Revenues from Deutsche's investment bank rose just 9 percent, compared with double-digit jumps on Wall Street.

 In Spain, Santander's core capital ratio, a measure of its capital strength, rose partly due to a reduction in lending, underlining the risk for regulators that the push for greater capital levels could further choke the supply of credit and hurt the wider economy.